Skip to Content

 • Bikini and cover-up for the beach.

-There is no need to dress conservatively, but when you are walking around the town, you shouldn’t wear beachwear.
+In El Nido, loose, breathable clothes are best.
+There is no need to dress conservatively, but when you are walking around the town, please don’t wear your beachwear.

-There are many bars and clubs in El Nido, where you can dress up in loose, breathable clothing.
+There are many bars and clubs in El Nido, where you can dress up a little.
+However, the road surfaces are quite uneven, so I don’t recommend wearing high heels.

 Brunette woman wearing neon orange shorts and a dark crop top walks down Mount Tapayas in Coron.

-What to Wear in the Puerto Princesa Underground River
+What to Wear at the Puerto Princesa Underground River

-You should avoid wearing long trousers or skirts to the underground river in Puerto Princesa because you will need to wade through shallow beach water after arriving from Sabang by boat.
-This is knee-deep.
+You should avoid wearing long trousers or skirts to the underground river in Puerto Princesa because you will need to wade through knee-deep beachwater after arriving from Sabang by boat.

 A bangka boat is pulled up at the port in Puerto Princesa.

-Wear loose, breathable clothing in the underground river, as it is hot and humid despite being underground.
+Wear loose, breathable clothing in the underground river.
+I was surprised at how hot and humid the cave system is, despite being underground.

-Women may feel more comfortable wearing shorts than skirts because they will need to climb in and out of the boat.
+Women may feel more comfortable wearing shorts than skirts because you must climb in and out of a wooden boat.

-You may also want to wear a cap to provide some protection against water dripping from the cave (and bat droppings).
+You may also want to wear a cap to provide some protection against water dripping from the ceiling of the cave (…not to mention the bat droppings).

 What to Take Island Hopping in Palawan